Skip to main content

 Tools

 We have two tools supported at the moment: amberSearch and webSearch.
-The amberSearch tool is enabled by default unless you pass an empty array to the tools parameter.
-To specify which tool to be used, simply pass it in the request body as follows:
+If no tool is passed, the model cannot perform any search in external or internal data sources.
+It can still e.g. give an answer based on its own knowledge only, or process an uploaded file (if it is passed as described below).
+To specify which tool should be used, simply pass it in the request body as follows:

 {